 Lunch is at historic Old Pelion Hut, now used only for emergencies, before a short detour to Fossil Creek, where we find, naturally enough, small fossils.

-From the verandah of our bush hut I watch the changing colours of sunrise.
-Then after another hearty breakfast, it’s packs on and the boots are tramping again.
+From the verandah of our bush hut, I watch the changing colours of sunrise.
+Then after another hearty breakfast, it’s packed on and the boots are tramping the Overland Track again.